 Finally, slow breathing has been shown to increase autonomic function, arterial function, and blood oxygen saturation in type 1 diabetic patients.
 It’s not that slow breathing is a panacea, it’s that incorrect breathing and tissue hypoxia are the root of many problems.
 Luckily, it can easily be fixed.

 Through your nose

 The nose warms, humidifies, and filters the air you breathe.
 The nasal cavity is also a warehouse for nitric oxide, a potent vasodilator that facilitates easier transfer of oxygen from the lungs into the blood.
 Evidence is also accumulating that inhaled nitric oxide plays a critical role in oxygenating the entire body.
 The nose is also extremely important for sleep, which is discussed in Principle 2.
 Lastly, the nose adds resistance to your breathing, which helps you slow down and reduce the volume of each breath.

 “Man should no more breathe through his mouth than he would attempt to take food though his nose.” - Yogi Mamacharaka in Science of Breath.

 Using your diaphragm

 The last portion of Principle 1 is to activate the diaphragm, i.e., take a deep breath.
 However, I purposefully avoid using the word “deep” because most people associate taking a deep breath with taking a big breath.
 But, when you take a deep breath, you actually need less air.
 A true deep breath simply brings air into the lower lungs where the largest concentration of blood is (due to gravity), which increases oxygen transfer into the blood (that is, it improves ventilation perfusion).
 And because of this improved gas exchange in the lungs, you actually need less air.

 Exercises for Principle 1

-From the above description of Principle 1, you can see that it is pretty simple: breathe in slowly through your nose, deep into your belly, and out slowly through your nose.
+From the description above, you can see that Principle 1 is pretty simple: breathe in slowly through your nose, deep into your belly, and out slowly through your nose.
 In fact, the goal is to eventually make it your natural way of breathing 24/7.
 However, when starting, it is helpful to devote time to practice until it becomes natural.
 Here are some of my favorite exercises: